 Dr. Maassen grew up in Mason City, Iowa and did his undergraduate studies at Wartburg College in Waverly, Iowa.
 He graduated from the University of Iowa College of Medicine and completed his residency in ophthalmology there.
 Dr. Maassen enjoys running, gourmet cooking, photography and spending time with his wife, son and two daughters.

 Dr. Hall received his medical degree from the University of Minnesota Medical School and completed his residency at the University of Michigan.
 He completed a fellowship at the University of Wisconsin in Corneal and External Diseases.
 Before his residency he served as a General Medical Officer in the U.S. Navy.
 Dr. Hall enjoys fishing, shooting sports and spending time with his wife and four teenage boys.

-Dr. Gauger is a native Iowan.
+Dr. Gauger is a native Iowan and current Cedar Rapids ophthalmologist.
 She received her Medical degree from the University of Iowa, did her residency at Gunderson Lutheran in La Crosse, WI and did her ophthalmology residency at the University of Iowa Hospitals and Clinics.
 She most recently completed a Global Eye Care Fellowship at the Dean McGee Eye Institute in Oklahoma City, OK.
 As part of her studies, and as a volunteer, she has provided care in Africa, Honduras, India and China.
 Dr. Gauger is fluent in Spanish.
-She joins Iowa Eye Center on January 1, 2016 and is now accepting new patients.